Peter Walker (racing driver): Sports Car Ace

-In the 1953 race, he shared his works C-Type with Stirling Moss, and the pair led in the early stages until the engine problems intervened.
+In the 1953 race, Walker shared his works C-Type with Stirling Moss, and the pair led in the early stages until the engine problems intervened.
 Moss pitted on lap 20, and the mechanics set to work.
 The problem was only solved after a second stop, when the mechanics changed a blocked fuel filter.
 Moss and Walker would finish second, four laps down on their winning teammates, Rolt and Duncan Hamilton.
 This would be the closest Walker would ever get to a second victory at Le Mans.

 Walker was paired again with Moss for the Goodwood Nine-Hour and they led comfortably for the first eight hours, until the car retired.
 Next up was the RAC Tourist Trophy, where Walker would break the lap record, but again hit mechanical trouble and Moss managed to bring the car home in third.

-Although he remained with Jaguar for 1954, the season wasn't as successful, despite teaming with Moss for Le Mans in a Jaguar D-Type, when they retired in the 12th hour with brake problems.
+Although Walker remained with Jaguar for 1954, the season wasn't as successful, despite teaming with Moss for Le Mans in a Jaguar D-Type, when they retired in the 12th hour with brake problems.
 At the end of the season, England asked Walker to make himself available for pre-season testing, ahead of the 1955 season.
 Walker failed to respond and joined Aston Martin.
 This proved not to be a good move, as Jaguar's great hat-trick of Le Mans victories was about to begin.
 Some consolation to Walker, was his fine victory in the Goodwood Nine-hour, a race in which shared an Aston Martin DB3S with Dennis Poore.

 "Peter was a charming bloke and I believe that had he been able to go motor racing full-time instead of four or five times a year, he could have been very good indeed.
 Quite often, on the fast circuits he was as quick, if not quicker than Moss."